I’m sure you know that hypnosis can be powerful.

 By deciding to work with a professional hypnotist and do self-hypnosis, you’ll get the best of both worlds, with no downside.

-A consulting hypnotist or hypnotherapist can do much to make your hypnosis journey easier!
+A professional hypnotist or hypnotherapist can do much to make your hypnosis journey easier!
 Think of it as hiring a mechanic for some advice and insights, and then going back and working on your own car.

-Your hypnotist will be able to induce trance and let you know what hypnosis is like for you.
+A hypnotist will be able to induce trance and let you know what hypnosis is like for you.
 You’ll be able to experience trance in a safe setting, and get a feel for it.

 You can also ask the hypnotist to set up some post-hypnotic suggestions for entering trance.
 Once you’re in a deep trance, your hypnotist can provide simple signals you can use to go back into a very deep trance in just a few seconds.